REWILD-FIRE/rewild_fire_website/content/authors/Spadoni/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Department of Agricultural, Forest and Food Sciences, University of Torino, Italy
+  - name: Department of Agricultural, Forest and Food Sciences, University of Turin, Italy
     url: ''

 # Short bio (displayed in user profile at end of posts)